 If you are unsure of how to take your medications, or what you are taking them for, just ask!
 Your pharmacist or doctor can answer any questions you may have to help you develop a routine that you can stick to.
 Some pharmacies offer services that can help you do this.

 Medications don’t work if you don’t take them, so get some help managing them today.
+Our free special packaging service has actually helped both patients and caretakers with organizing multiple medications.
+You can learn more about this service by clicking the button below.

 [Photo by rawpixel.com on Unsplash]